cozis/microtcp/README.md

 # MicroTCP
-MicroTCP is a TCP/IP network stack which I started building as a learning exercise while I was attending the Computer Networking course at the Università degli Studi di Napoli Federico II.
+MicroTCP is a TCP/IP network stack I started building as a learning exercise while attending the Computer Networking course at the Università degli Studi di Napoli Federico II.
 It's just a hobby project and is intended to just be a minimal, yet complete, implementation.

 At this moment MicroTCP implements ARP (RFC 826, complete), IPv4 (no fragmentation), ICMP (minimum necessary to reply to pings) and TCP (complete but not stress-tested).
-Note that "complete" should be not intended as "fully compliant" but just as a measure of progress on all of the major features.
+Note that "complete" should not be intended as "fully compliant" but just as a measure of progress on all of the major features.
 For instance, it's complete enough to handle HTTP traffic on a local network (Look into examples/microhttp to know more).

 ## Where does it run?
 MicroTCP can run on Windows and Linux alongside the OS's network stack.
 To route the network traffic to MicroTCP, the process running it behaves as a virtual host with its own IP address.
-This is done using a TAP device, which comes built-in on Linux but needs installing on Windows.
-It should be very easy to adapt to run MicroTCP on microcontrollers but haven't tried yet.
+This is done using a TAP device, which comes built-in on Linux and needs to be installed on Windows.
+It should be very easy to adapt MicroTCP to run on microcontrollers but haven't tried yet.
 The dream is to serve my [blog](https://cozis.github.io/) from an STM32 board!

 ## Build and Install
 If you are on Windows, you need to install the TAP driver provided by OpenVPN and instanciate a virtual NIC so that MicroTCP can connect to it when started.
 To build the project from source, make sure you cloned the repository with submodules